ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 * ``nearest``: Nearest-neighbor regridding.
   For source data on a regular grid, uses :obj:`~iris.analysis.Nearest` with `extrapolation_mode='mask'`.
-  For source data on an irregular grid, uses :class:`~esmvalcore.preprocessor.regrid_schemes.ESMPyNearest`.
+  For source data on an irregular grid or mesh, uses :class:`~esmvalcore.preprocessor.regrid_schemes.IrisESMFRegrid` with `method='nearest'`.
   For source data on an unstructured grid, uses :class:`~esmvalcore.preprocessor.regrid_schemes.UnstructuredNearest`.
 * ``area_weighted``: First-order conservative (area-weighted) regridding.
   For source data on a regular grid, uses :obj:`~iris.analysis.AreaWeighted`.
-  For source and/or target data on an irregular grid, uses :class:`~esmvalcore.preprocessor.regrid_schemes.IrisESMFRegrid` with `method='conservative'`.
+  For source and/or target data on an irregular grid or mesh, uses :class:`~esmvalcore.preprocessor.regrid_schemes.IrisESMFRegrid` with `method='conservative'`.
   Source data on an unstructured grid is not supported.